 No better way to end 2015 then with my pal Bruce Parry who paid me a what was supposed to be a quick visit and collect his latest Talisman knife from me; one of a special twelve Talisman knives commission.
 We were having such a great time, he decided to stay on and travel early the following morning.
-It was gone half past one when we realised we where hungry, so we drove down to the coast to Seaton Sluice and got ourselves the best fish and chips in the whole of the UK!
+It was gone half past one in the afternoon when we realised we where hungry, so we drove down to the coast to Seaton Sluice and got ourselves the best fish and chips in the whole of the UK - Gill's!
 I was sad and elated at the same time when he departed the following morning, but he's a busy man and thus I'm very appreciative of his extended visiting.
 He needed to get back to London to work on his new full feature film that will eventually be screened throughout the UK.

 Bruce is canny, a good man through and through.
 There's far more to Bruce than meets the eye.
 You only need to see his TV programs to know that he really cares about the environment and the diversity of people he comes into contact with.
 With Bruce having also served, it was only natural that we got on well from the outset.
 The man is a joy to be with, has great sense of humour and as down to earth and affable as you would wish.
 With having several of my knives, I've always felt that Bruce takes along a part of me on his adventures, which is always a nice thought to hang on to.
-I'm always looking ahead to his next project, but I've since learned from him that it can take ages and great expense to get a project team together, get to and back from wherever and actual get the filming sorted and ready for showing.
-No matter to me really as I'm happy to see his repeats and each time I do, I learn something new...
+I'm always looking ahead to his next project, but I've since learned from him that it can take ages and great expense to get a project team together, get to and back from wherever and actual get the filming sorted and ready for screening.
+No matter to me really as I'm happy to see his repeats and each time I do, I learn something new.
 Bruce is the real thing...

 Jan makes about 20 knives a year, but what he makes are absolute gems.
 When I asked him why he does it, he said, "The winters are very long here..."

-Jan is also a good Fisherman, living as he does, just a few hundred meters from a very good Salmon river.
+Jan is also a keen Fisherman, living as he does, just a few hundred meters from a very good Salmon river.
 I have an open invite to Salmon fishing, but getting to where he lives is quite a journey.

-While I stayed in the north past Uppsala , Sweden in general, is fantastically beautiful place, exceptionally clean with very nice friendly people.
+While I stayed in the north past Uppsala , Sweden in general, is a fantastically beautiful place, exceptionally clean with very nice friendly people.
 People started conversations with me at every stage of my journey north and then back south again.
 They reminded me very much of Geordies, who are just as friendly and helpful.